-Mitigation Action / Project Number Mitigation Action/Initiative current snow load standards will be incorporated into the Life Safety Property Protection Cost-Effectiveness Technical Political Legal Fiscal Environmental Social Administrative Multi-Hazard Timeline Agency Champion Other Community Objectives Total High/Medium/Low Lafayette-8 design of the roof.
-Work with the County to upgrade culverts along Decker and Snover Roads.
+Mitigation Action / Project Number Mitigation Action/Initiative current snow load standards Life Safety Property Protection Cost-Effectiveness Technical Political Legal Fiscal Environmental Social Administrative Multi-Hazard Timeline Agency Champion Other Community Objectives Total High/Medium/Low will be incorporated into the design of the roof.
+Lafayette-8 (old #8) Work with the County to upgrade culverts along Decker and Snover Roads.
 Due to the size of culverts, the County needs to do the work.
-1 1 1 1 0 0 0 1 1 1 1 0 1 0 9 High Lafayette-9 Continue to enhance and develop the all-hazards public education and outreach program for hazard mitigation and preparedness for the Township.
+1 1 1 1 0 0 0 1 1 1 1 0 1 0 9 High Lafayette-9 (old #12) Continue to enhance and develop the all-hazards public education and outreach program for hazard mitigation and preparedness for the Township.
 1 1 1 1 1 1 1 0 1 1 1 1 0 0 11 High